 The adjacent Girl Zone/Urban Camp conveys the feeling of a hotel or hostel and offers a place that Girl Scouts can stay during a visit to Charleston.
 While the main entry to the building faces Virginia Street, the entry for the Girl Scouts will be at the rear of the building.
 A small addition was developed to create a “check-in” area similar to a hotel.
 Adjacent to the “check-in” area is a great room where troops can gather to cook, congregate, and socialize.
 The “hotel rooms” utilize a dormitory arrangement, while the finishes and furnishings are more like a youth hostel than a camp.
 The rear of the Girl Zone/Urban Camp reflects a more traditional camp environment, and includes an outdoor dining area and a fire pit.

-With the mixed-use functions of retail, office, and residential, this unique project will be a vibrant addition to the emergent west side community.
+With the mixed-use functions of retail, office, and residential, this unique project is a vibrant addition to the emergent west side community.
 The modern aesthetic of the facility will appeal to Girl Scouts and reflect one of the Girl Scouts’ Journeys: It’s Your World – Change It!